siraat-ai-academy/freelance-content-writing-suite-by-jamalu/README.md

 ## 🧭 Why “Suite” — Not Just “List”?

-Because Jamalu doesn’t believe in dumping files.
+Because Eks2 doesn’t believe in dumping files.
 He believes in delivering **structured, soulful systems** — a real portfolio that whispers:

 > *“You don’t need to offer everything.
 Just offer something real — and offer it well.”*